laz0rde/Nand2Tetris-Projects/README.md

 ##### This Repo contains my solutions for the projects of the Nand2Tetris Course

-###### the Assembler is not complete yet , i could solve it for the no symbol assembly programs and it worked successfully and after than i resolve the symbols over 2 phases ,
+###### the Assembler is not complete yet , i could solve it for the no symbol assembly programs and it worked successfully, after that i resolved the symbols over 2 phases ,
 ###### 1- for the local declarations
 ###### 2- for variables